-- click Update user by ID at the upper right of the section and refer to the Example Value for parameters required for new users. - 4.
+- 3. click Update user by ID at the upper right of the section and refer to the Example Value for parameters required for new users. - 4.
 Enter valid User creation JSON in the body section, refer to sample create users JSON.
-(Sample User JSON68) - 5.
+(Sample User JSON (see page 222)) - 5.
 Click on Execute API Request.